shonfeder/shonfeder_net/md/home.md

 [/r/prolog](https://www.reddit.com/r/prolog).
 The subreddit is dedicated to logic programming generally, but it is dominated by slow motion discussions of Prolog.
-At the moment, the bulk of our activity focuses on helping beginners get acquainted with the language and work out their homework problems.
+At the moment, the bulk of our activity focuses on helping beginners get acquainted with the language and figure out their homework problems.

 ### /r/futurebeats